Faithful universal graphs for minor-closed classes: Polynomial near-faithful (induced) universal graphs

+It remains to prove that any $n$-vertex graph of treewidth at most $k$ can be embedded as a subgraph of $U_{n,k}$.
 Let $G$ be a graph of treewidth at most $k$ and let $(B'_x:x\in V(T_G))$ be a rooted tree-decomposition of width $\leq 3k$ with a binary tree of depth at most $ c \log n$; the existence of such a tree-decomposition follows from \cref{lem:log_depth}.
 We moreover assume that there are no repeated bags.
-We show that the tree-decomposition of $G$ can be embedded in the tree-decomposition of $U_{n,k}$.
+We show that the tree-decomposition of $G$ can be embedded in the tree-decomposition of $U_{n,k}$ which proves the desired result.

 We first give an informal argument that we formalise afterwards.
 The main idea is to map bags $B'_{t'}$ of level $i$ in $T_G$ to bags $B_{t}$ of level $i$ in $T_U$.
 For $i=0$ we embed the root bag of $T_G$ into the root bag of $T_U$ (by which we mean we create an injection between the bags and the elements in the bags).
 Inductively, for $i\geq 1$ we then greedily embed each bag $B'_{t'}$ of $T_G$ at level $i$ into a bag $B_{t}$ of $T_U$ at level $i$ which is the child bag of the bag $B_{p}$ of $T_U$ at level $i-1$ that we embedded $B'_{p'}$ into, for $p'$ the parent of $t'$ in $T_G$.